andywootton/General/emacs.md

 C- maps to Ctrl on a Windows keyboard
 M- maps to Alt on a Windows keyboard & Option on Mac

+'The point' is the current cursor position.
+'The mark' is set at one end of a region of text before moving the point.
+C-<SPC>     (set-mark-command).
+C-@         the same

 'The region' is the area between 'the mark' & 'the point'
-'The mark'...
-'The point' is the current cursor position.

 ## emacs line editing, including bash
 ###Navigation keys
 [ Think of the following 3 lines as a diagram ]